learn-co-curriculum/dsc-z-score-p-value/README.md

 [Here is a short video on how to use z-table](https://www.youtube.com/watch?v=lgwT6tDniko)

 ## The z-table alternative in python

-When programming in Python, Scipy provides a handful of features so you wont have to go out consulting z-tables for automated analysis.
-For normal distributions, probabilities **up to the z score** can be calculated with `.cdf` method as shown below:
+When programming in Python, Scipy provides a handful of features so you won’t have to go out consulting z-tables for automated analysis.
+For normal distributions, probabilities **up to the z score** can be calculated with `.cdf`-method as shown below:

 ```python